-I help individuals and businesses leverage new opportunities, navigate change and turn every day encounters into real results
+I help individuals and businesses leverage new opportunities, navigate change, and turn everyday encounters into real results.

-I am the author of two books, a business speaker (tactics with a touch of humor), podcast host, and referred to by many as a walking LinkedIn.
+I am an entrepreneur, author of two books, a business speaker (tactics with a touch of humor), podcast host, and referred to by many as a walking LinkedIn.
 My passion is inspiring people to step out of their current habits and into new opportunities that are already surrounding them.
 I leverage my extensive experience in the science of mindset and the art of business connections to help my clients create an advantage over their counterparts and their competition.
 More than motivation, I’m intent on helping others build their business and life by design.

 Joyce’s Clients Include

 Tired of the hearing the same topic in a slightly different way?
 Then it’s time for keynotes and breakout sessions that provide tactics, motivate and inspire you to take action.

 Are you leading a team, in business development, career transition or starting a new venture?
 A targeted approach tends to get faster results.

 Goals, challenges, and opportunities don’t come in a one-size fits all package.
 It’s time to get results that are as unique as the challenges you are facing in your business.

 “If you’re going to be on it,run it.”